graphql-dotnet/graphql-dotnet/docs2/site/docs/analyzers/GQL006_CanNotMatchInputFieldToTheSourceField.md

 ## Rule description

-This diagnostic is reported when the input field name cannot be mapped to any field, property, or constructor parameter of the `TSourceType` type.
+This diagnostic is reported when the input field name cannot be mapped to any field, property, or public constructor parameter of the `TSourceType` type.
 The name comparison is case-insensitive.
-The input field can be mapped when all the following rules are respected:

-### Mapping rules for property/field

-- Must have the exact same name (case-insensitive)
-- Must be public
-- Must not be static
-- Must be settable (have a public setter / not a constant)

-### Mapping rules for constructor parameter

-- Must have the exact same name (case-insensitive)
-- Constructor must be public

 ## How to fix violations

-Follow the mapping rules described in the [Rule description](#rule-description) section or remove the invalid input field.
+Match the input field name to one the public properties, fields or constructor parameter names of the source type or remove the invalid input field.

 ## Example of a violation